 Comparatively running isn’t an expensive sport.
-The most important and expensive item you need are good shoes.
+The most important and costly item you need is a pair of running shoes.

 I was asked to write a post about how to get the most out of coming into a run specialty store to get fitted for running shoes.

 First, tell us all the aches and pains you have when running.

 Shin splints?
-Does one leg hurt more then the other?
+Does one leg hurt more than the other?

 Did you lose half your toenails?

 Don’t feel like you are rambling, the more you can tell us about your running history, the easier it is to narrow down shoes.

 Second, trust us.
 Running specialty store employees go through a lot of training.
 In order to get the most when shopping at a run specialty store, you must trust us.
 While it may seem weird that only a few shoes out of a dozen are the best fit for you…it’s what we are here for.
 Also, trust us that your foot size might be different than you always thought.
 It happens, feet change.

-We have looked, studied and helped dozens of people with shoes.
+We have looked, studied, and helped dozens of people with shoes.
 Anyone working the floor in run specialty has done many gait analysis and fitted people for running shoes.
-Trust that when we pull a neutral shoe, you don’t need that high end stability option despite the shoe looking cooler.
+Trust that when we pull a neutral shoe, you don’t need that high-end stability option despite the shoe looking cooler.

 Third, ask questions:

 Most running stores are a wealth of training information.

 In summary, a running specialty store is a great resource well past shoes.
 First, to get the most when shopping at a run specialty store you must trust the employees.
 You can find out information about gear, training and local events if you have any questions feel free to ask.

 Questions for you:

 What tips or advice do you have about visiting a running specialty store?

-Have you ever been properly fit for shoes?
+Have you ever been properly fitted for running shoes?